The Importance of a Risk Assessment

 It Doesn’t Stop After The Risk Assessment

 Completing a Risk Assessment and implementing Risk Management goes beyond just following HIPAA law.
-A thorough Risk Assessment and Risk Management plan will help make your organization HIPAA compliant A proper Risk Assessment is the foundation to your company’s security and can save you thousands of dollars in potential fines and protect your reputation.
+A thorough Risk Assessment and Risk Management plan will help make your organization HIPAA compliant and a proper Risk Assessment is the foundation of your company’s security policy; above all, it can save you thousands of dollars in potential fines and protect your reputation.